Optical quantum memory for noble-gas spins based on spin-exchange collisions: Possible experimental configurations

-\emph{Paraffin coating.---} Paraffin coating allows for $N_{\text{e}}\ge1000$ bounces before spin randomization \citep{Romalis-2010}.
-We consider a cylindrical cell of length $L=3\,\text{cm}$ and radius $r=1\,\text{cm}$.
-The alkali density is $n_{\text{a}}=2\times10^{12}\,\text{cm\ensuremath{^{-3}}}$ (temperature $70^{\circ}\text{C})$, and $\gamma_{\text{s}}=85\,\text{s}^{-1}$ due to collisions with the walls and the background xenon.
-To allow for operation in the adiabatic regime for a duration longer then the alkali-spin lifetimes, an alkali-spin polarization of $p_{\text{a}}=90\%$ is maintained by continuous optical-pumping \citep{Chalupczak,Budker-Book,Romalis-2010,Firstenberg-2019-pumping}.
-While standard optical pumping would typically increase the relaxation rate in the dark by a factor of $p_{\text{a}}/(1-p_{\text{a}})$, pumping of the lower hyperfine manifold facilitated by spin-exchange collisions allows for efficient pumping of the upper manifold with reduced spin at the upper manifold.
-Under these conditions, the noble-gas spin polarization is maintained at $p_{\text{b}}=50\%$ via binary and molecular spin-exchange collisions assuming a coherence time of $\gamma_{\mathrm{k}}^{-1}=9$ minutes limited by collisions with alkali atoms.
-These parameters yield $J=15\,\text{s}^{-1}$ and $C=60$ for a cavity with a finesse $\mathcal{F}=5$.
-Here mapping of the optical signal onto the orientation moment of the alkali spins can be implemented in any standard mapping scheme, such as EIT of linearly polarized light tuned to the $F=4\rightarrow F=3$ optical transition of the D1 line \citep{Katz-storage-of-light-2018}.
-For $\gamma_{\Omega}=15\gamma_{\text{s}}$, we get $\gamma_{J}=0.17\,\text{s}^{-1}$ and a memory efficiency of $\eta_{\text{tot}}=85\%$.
+To allow for operation in the adiabatic regime for a duration longer than the alkali-spin lifetimes, an alkali-spin polarization of $p_{\text{a}}=90\%$ is maintained by continuous optical-pumping \citep{Chalupczak,Budker-Book,Romalis-2010,Firstenberg-2019-pumping}.
+While standard optical pumping would typically increase the relaxation rate in the dark by a factor of $1/(1-p_{\text{a}})$, pumping of the lower hyperfine manifold combined with frequent spin-exchange collisions allows for efficient pumping of the spin in the upper hyperfine manifold at reduced spin decoherence. {To apply this pumping scheme, the pumping rate has to be faster than the spin-exchange rate $\sim 2\pi\cdot 220\,\textrm{Hz}$.
+On-resonance optical pumping with low-power light of $\sim 1\,\text{mW}$ readily provides a pumping rate of $\sim 2\pi\cdot 2\,\textrm{kHz}$. } Under these conditions, the noble-gas spin polarization is maintained at $p_{\text{b}}=50\%$ via binary and molecular spin-exchange collisions assuming a coherence time of $\gamma_{\mathrm{k}}^{-1}=9$ minutes limited by collisions with alkali atoms.
+These parameters yield $J=2\pi\cdot2.4\;\textrm{Hz}$, { and collisional spin-exchange shifts corresponding to a magnetic-like field of $\sim 120\,\mu\text{G}$ for the xenon and $\sim 100\,\mu\text{G}$ for the alkali}.